Boats pluck people from roofs as floods sweep Serbia and Bosnia

 OBRAC Serbia Boats sailed through the streets of a Serbian town on Friday on a mission to rescue people trapped by rising waters as the worst floods ever recorded swept Serbia and Bosnia.

-At least five people have died in the unfolding disaster this week.
-Thousands have been evacuated from homes in central and western areas of Serbia and in neighbouring Bosnia.

-Around 135,000 households were without power across Serbia and the government approved emergency electricity imports.
-Another 65,000 were without electricity in Bosnia.
+At least four people have died in the disaster.
+Thousands have been evacuated from homes in central and western areas of Serbia.
+Around 135,000 households were without power across the country and the government approved emergency electricity imports.
+Another 65,000 were without electricity in neighbouring Bosnia.

 "This is a catastrophe.
 Nature has never been so cruel to us," Serbian Energy Minister Aleksandar Antic said.

 The heaviest rains since records began almost 120 years ago have hit Serbia and Bosnia this week.
-Three people, including a rescue worker, drowned in Serbia.
-At least two villagers died in landslides near the northern Bosnian town of Bijeljina.
+Three people, including a rescue worker, drowned in Serbia and a villager died in a landslide near the northern Bosnian town of Bjeljina.

 The deluge has made many hillsides unstable in the mountainous region.
-Several people were injured when houses were destroyed by a landslide on the edge of the Bosnian capital Sarajevo.
+Several people were injured when dozen of houses were destroyed by a landslide on the edge of the Bosnian capital Sarajevo.

 Bosnia's Centre for the Removal of Landmines warned that mines laid during the country's 1992-95 war could be moved by floods and landslides.